 The peat industry has been a major contributor the economy of northeastern New Brunswick.

 According to interpretive signs along the boardwalk “a bog is a wetland in which the water is very close to the surface year-round.
 The substrate is continuously water-logged and very oxygen poor, thus eliminating most microorganisms that are responsible for the decomposition of organic matter such as plant material.
 Accumulation of plant debris occurs at a faster rate than decomposition which results in the formation of peat deposits.”

-Although you get great views of both the beaches the island is famous for in summer and the bog, the ultimate photo of the bogs dressed in fall colours would be best achieved by a drone.
+Although you get great views of both the beaches Miscou Island is famous for in summer and the bog, the ultimate photo of the bogs dressed in fall colours would be best achieved by a drone.

-Did you know Miscou Island is also a bird lover’s paradise?
+Did you know that Miscou Island is also a bird lover’s paradise?